Reading

 May 28, 2023

-/stream /media /reading /philosophy
+/stream /reading /philosophy

 Read Superintelligence: The Idea that Eats Smart People.
 It helped me develop my own thoughts on intelligence and sentience, and connect some of my "emergent, complex systems" model of human cognition with my gut-level distrust in the hype narratives around "AI".